Qing-Lu/torch/Cheatsheet.md

 * [camera](https://github.com/clementfarabet/lua---camera) - A simple wrapper package to give torch access to a webcam
 * [ffmpeg](https://github.com/clementfarabet/lua---ffmpeg) - An FFMPEG interface for Torch.
 A simple abstraction class, that uses ffmpeg to encode/decode videos, and represent them as Tensors, in Torch.
 * [videograph](https://github.com/clementfarabet/videograph) - A video/graph library for Torch.
 This package provides routines to construct graphs on videos, segment them, build trees out of them, and convert them back to videos.
+* [torchvid](https://github.com/anibali/torchvid) - A Torch interface to the FFmpeg libraries for reading video image data.
+In contrast to lua---ffmpeg, torchvid does not use the ffmpeg executable or write frames to temporary files.
+This package also supports video transformations with filtergraphs (such as cropping, flipping and resizing).

 Audio
 ------------